 If you apply for a job with us the personal information that you provide during the selection process will only be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements.
 We will not share any of the information you provide during the recruitment process with any third parties.

-If you are unsuccessful in our selection process, we may hold your contact details, work history and interview notes for up to one year.
-If you send us an application speculatively, we may ask if you would like your details to be kept in our talent pool for one year.
+If you are unsuccessful in our selection process, we may hold your contact details, work history and interview notes for up to one year unless you would like your details to be kept in our talent pool.
+If you send us an application speculatively, we may also ask if you would like your details to be kept in our talent pool.

 Our legal basis for processing your information is a legitimate interest in finding a work opportunity within our firm, and you consent to the processing of your data when you make an application.